Diwali or Deepavali/ Dhanteras Puja 2020

 Following Mantra should be chanted for worshiping Kuber and Dhanwantari:

 Aem Pujanam Shri Dhana adhyaksha-Shri Kuber Priyatam !

 Kali Chaudas/ Narak Chaturdashi/ Roop Chaturdashi or Chhoti Diwali

-The second day is celebrated on Saturday, October 26, 2019, as Kali Chaudas or Narak Chaturdashi (Roop Chaturdashi) or Chhoti Diwali.
+The second day is celebrated on as Kali Chaudas or Narak Chaturdashi (Roop Chaturdashi) or Chhoti Diwali.
+It will be celebrated on Saturday, November 14, 2020, as Kali Chaudas or Narak Chaturdashi (Roop Chaturdashi) or Chhoti Diwali.

 It is performed by taking a bath early in the morning before the sunrise.
 The demon Narakasura was killed by Lord Krishna, Satyabhama, and Kali on this day.

 Diwali signifies the victory of light over darkness.
 The third day is celebrated as Diwali on Kartik Amavasya, Goddess Lakshmi and Ganesha are worshiped.

 Deepavali or Diwali is also known as Deepotsava, will be celebrated this year on Lakshmi Puja day, Saturday, November 14, 2020.